-On June 21, 2022, Hillenbrand and certain of its subsidiaries entered into a Syndicated L/G Facility Agreement (the "L/G Facility Agreement"), which replaced the Company's Syndicated L/G Facility Agreement dated March 8, 2018, as amended (the "Prior L/G Facility Agreement"), and permits Hillenbrand and certain of its subsidiaries to request up to an aggregate of \notin 225 in unsecured letters of credit, bank guarantees, or other surety bonds, an increase from \notin 175 under the Prior L/G Facility Agreement also conformed certain terms with those contained in the Credit Agreement and the L/G Facility Agreement matures in June 2027.
+On June 21, 2022, Hillenbrand and certain of its subsidiaries entered into a Syndicated L/G Facility Agreement (the "L/G Facility Agreement"), which replaced the Company's Syndicated L/G Facility Agreement and Certain of its subsidiaries to request up to an aggregate of ε 225 in unsecured letters of credit, bank guarantees, or other surety bonds, an increase from ε 175 under the Prior L/G Facility Agreement.
+The L/G Facility Agreement also conformed certain terms with those contained in the Credit Agreement and the L/G Facility Agreement matures in June 2027.